-The reality is, organization is beneficial for everyone and can be adapted to suit your individual needs with a little bit of effort.
+The reality is, organizing is beneficial for everyone and can be adapted to suit your individual needs with a little bit of effort.
 And believe it or not, being organized in your everyday life actually saves you time and money.
-Here are a few reasons why.

-Organization Keeps you Efficient and Stress-Free
+1. Organization Keeps you Efficient and Stress-Free

 If you keep your belongings organized, you don’t need to spend your time looking for lost keys, water bottles or important papers when needed.
 This is especially handy in the case of critical, yet rarely used items, such as insurance or tax information.

 Don’t be afraid of sorting your papers or files too much.
 The more categories of things you come up with, the easier it will be to find exactly what you need when you need it.

 More Helpful Organization Solutions:

-Being Organized Saves You from Buying New
+2. Being Organized Saves You from Buying New

-Organization keeps you from buying items you already have, but you’ve forgotten about or lost in your household or workplace.
+Organizing keeps you from buying items you already have, but you’ve forgotten about or lost in your home, car or workplace.
 Because you don’t use them on a regular basis, you’re more likely to forget about a box of bandaids you bought several months ago and never opened, than your car keys or your wallet.

 By cleaning and organizing your designated “junk” drawers or areas and making a list of all the items, you will easily find the rubber bands or stapler you’re looking for the next time you go searching.

 More Helpful Resources:

-Better Organization Helps You Remember Important Details
+3. Better Organization Helps You Remember Important Details

 More Helpful Organization Ideas:

-Being Organized Saves Money on Shopping
+4. Being Organized Saves Money on Shopping

 Staying organized and keeping essentials stocked up saves you the stress of running out on a special trip for more.
-You can also plan out birthday or holiday gifts well ahead of time, so that you can keep an eye out for a good deal.
+You can also plan out birthday or holiday gifts well ahead of time so that you can keep an eye out for a good deal.

 While it may take a bit of effort, organizing your life allows you to use your time more efficiently and to take full advantage of your finances.
-Not only that, but the more thought-out your budget or schedule is, the less you will worry and stress about them.
+Not only that, but the more thought-out your budget or schedule is, the less you’ll worry and stress about them.

 More Helpful Organization Ideas:

-You May Find Something You Need
+5. You May Find Something You Need

 Though the process, it’s likely you might come across un-cashed checks, gift cards, and even cash.
 A nice reward for your organizing efforts!
-Fist bump!